cubiq/vanilla-docs/docs/theming/themeoptions.html.md

 {text code="Custom&nbsp;Text" default="Some default custom text"}
 ```

-The text is saved in your config, so you could also access it in PHP using `c('ThemeOption.Custom&nbsp;Text', "Some default custom text");`
+The text is saved in your config, so you could also access it in PHP using `c('ThemeOption.Custom&nbsp;Text', "Some default custom text");` [Learn more about the config here.](../developers/configuration/using.html.md)

 ### Example